Beta Reader Information

 - Written Reviews are like a comments.
 It lets sites know that the book is worthy of being pushed to other people.

-I usually don’t state this, because I haven’t worked it all the way out yet, but if you share it with someone you know or an acquaintance that might love it.
+I usually don’t state this, because I haven’t worked it all the way out yet, but if you talk about it with someone you know or an acquaintance that might love it.
 This will help immensely as I’m a "baby author" and still looking to grow my audience.

 • Where & How can you share it?